cfunkhouser/tailscalesd/README.md

 - `-poll` / `TAILSCALE_API_POLL_LIMIT` is the limit of how frequently the Tailscale API may be polled.
 Cached results are served between intervals.
   Defaults to 5 minutes.
 Also applies to local API.
-- `-tailnet` / `TAILNET` is the name of the tailnet to enumerate.
-Required when using the public API.
+- `-tailnet` / `TAILNET` is the name of the tailnet to enumerate. **No longer required when using the public API.** If omitted, the placeholder default `"-"` will be used, which is consistent with the new behavior of the Tailscale API.
 - `-token` / `TAILSCALE_API_TOKEN` is a Tailscale API token with appropriate permissions to access the Tailscale API and enumerate devices.
-Required when using the public API.
+Mutually exclusive with `-client_id` / `-client_secret`.
 - `-client_id` / `TAILSCALE_CLIENT_ID` is an OAuth Client ID that can be used to get scoped Tailscale API access, and needn't be as short-lived as Tailscale API tokens.
 It must be used with `-client_secret`.